flapjackfritz/portfolio/README.md

 # Tommy Fritz's Portfolio
 Samples, code, and features that Tommy Fritz has created.

-Serverless hosting with react on AWS
+Serverless hosting on AWS
+Built with ReactJS